ZJU-FAST-Lab/forces_resilient_planner/README.md

 source devel/setup.bash && roslaunch resilient_planner rotor_sim.launch
 ```

-If everything goes well, you should be able to navigate the drone as the gif shows below.
+If everything goes well, you should be able to navigate the drone by 2D-Nav Goal

 # Licence